IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 end
 ~~~

-The following variables are used:¶
+The following variables are used:

 * qdelay_dev_avg (0.0): indicates how much the queue delay varies[s]